 Secondly, esports are the perfect social activity for a global pandemic.
 Video games do not require players to meet up in person or congregate in public.
 In fact, esports keep aficionados at home, while still generating meaningful economic activity in the form of game sales and micro-transactions.
 In fact, the gaming industry is growing as half the global population seeks entertainment while under lockdown orders.

-But most of all, esports offer a much-needed morale boast to the beleaguered Japanese nation.
+But most of all, esports offer a much-needed morale boost to the beleaguered Japanese nation.
 Esports are something Japan should be good at.
 After all, the country essentially invented modern video games.

 Given how much domestic gamers idolize fictional heroes like Mario and celebrity designers like Shigeru Miyamoto, it’s not farfetched to envision Japan rallying around an esports icon in this dark time.